mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-moving-from-wordpress.md

 ---
 ## A Quick Note

 I recently decided that it was time to move away from WordPress.
 I think it's really great software and has an amazing community behind it.
-But as my understanding of web technologies grew to a more advanced level, I was beginning to see the subtle quirks that made WordPress a less suitable choice for me.
+But as my understanding of web technologies grew to a more advanced level, I was beginning to see the subtle quirks that made WordPress a less suitable choice for me moving forward.

 ### Here are a few reasons: